 There have been both monochrome and colored images since the days of cave painting.
-Raphael and Durer worked in both.
+Raphael and Durer worked in both styles.
 This long history suggests to me that both kinds of image have merits that are embedded deeply in human development and the way our brains function.

-Advertisers have recognized the appeal of food and sex for a long time, and it was the desire for color advertising that drove color printing into magazines and then newspapers.
+Advertisers have recognized the appeal of food and sex for a long time, and it was their demand for color advertising that drove color printing into magazines and then newspapers.
 It’s hard to competetively market mac & cheese or lipstick without color, if your competitors are using it.
 And nothing sells cars or liquor like a pretty, clear-skinned girl.

-Our eyes, unlike our cameras and printing presses, have two overlapping vision systems.
+Our human eyes, unlike our cameras and printing presses, have two overlapping vision systems.
 We have scotopic vision, provided by the rod cells (which don’t distinguish color but work well in low light) and photopic vision provided by cone cells (which show color but need a lot of light).
-The centers of our eyes (the fovea) are dominated by color cells, but the eye as a whole is heavily dominated by monochrome rods.
+They’re not evenly mixed, either: The centers of our eyes (the fovea) are dominated by color cells, but the eye as a whole is heavily dominated by monochrome rods.

-Significantly, our eyes don’t only have two different classes of cells for detecting colored or panchromatic light — those different cells are actually wired-into the optic nerves and the brain in very different ways.
+Significantly, our eyes don’t only have two different classes of cells for detecting colored or panchromatic light — those different cell types are in turn actually wired-into the optic nerves and the brain in very different ways.
 The monochromatic rods pass their signals to the visual cortex quickly, with a minimum of filtering.
-This is to be expected for quick response, since the rods dominate our peripheral vision and are key to our ability to navigate through the world and react to objects (read: predators) approaching from the sides.
+This is to be needed for quick response, since the rods dominate our peripheral vision and are key to our ability to navigate through the world and react to objects (read: predators) approaching from the sides.

-The more we look at human color vision, the more we realize that it varies considerably from what occurs in CCDs or color films.
+The more we look at human vision, the more we realize that it’s not much like what occurs in electronic sensors or color films.